Aircraft in fiction: CH-46 Sea Knight / Boeing-Vertol 107

 In the 1967 James Bond film You Only Live Twice a KV-107 has an electromagnet slung loaded underneath, and is used to airlift an antagonist's car off the road, thereby freeing up 007 from their pursuit.

 A Kawasaki-built KV-107 portrays a UH-46 Sea Knight of the United States Navy that airlifts a team of hijackers aboard the USS Missouri in the 1992 film Under Siege, and is later depicted being blown up on the ship's fantail.
 Filming was done aboard the USS Alabama museum ship.

 CH-47 Chinook / Boeing-Vertol 234

 In the 2000 film Rules of Engagement two Boeing-Vertol 234 Chinook helicopters are portrayed as Boeing Vertol CH-46 Sea Knights of the United States Marine Corps.
-The helicopters transport a rescue team to evacuate personal from a fallen embassy in Yemen.
+The helicopters transport a rescue team to evacuate personnel from a fallen embassy in Yemen.

 A CH-47D performs the rescue mission by pulling up a wrecked Super Puma in the film Rescue Under Fire.